yabin-97/PIL-SPR/README.md

-# PIL-SPR
+# Theory-Guaranteed Physics-Informed Learning via Parameter Subspace Optimization

-The paper is under review.
+The paper is is currently under second review.